LulinPollux/dataset-groundtruth/README.md

   - Windows10 20H1 (Cross platform)
   - Miniconda
 - Setting up develop environment
-  1. Anaconda 또는 Miniconda가 설치되어 있는지 확인하세요.
+  1. Make sure you have Anaconda or Miniconda installed.
-  2. 새 가상환경을 만들고 위의 라이브러리를 설치하세요.
+  2. Create a new virtual environment and install the above library.
-  3. 리포지토리를 클론, 포크하거나 압축파일로 코드를 다운로드하세요.
+  3. Download the code to your repository as a clone, fork or ZIP file.
-  4. IDE 또는 텍스트 에디터로 다운로드한 파일을 여세요.
+  4. Open the downloaded file with your IDE or text editor.
-  5. 코딩 시작~!
+  5. Start coding~!

 ## Developer information and credits

 - Developer
-  - Lulin - [Github 프로필](https://github.com/LulinPollux), kistssy+dev@gmail.com
+  - Lulin - [Github Profile](https://github.com/LulinPollux), kistssy+dev@gmail.com

 ## Contribution method